jssql1234/docs-sqlacc/docs/integration/pos/membership.md

     ![29](../../../static/img/integration/pos/membership/set-member-discount2.png)

-### Assign member with price tag?
+### Assign member with price tag

 1. In SQL POS, during create new member, you can add tag the customer below which group.

     ![30](../../../static/img/integration/pos/membership/assign-member-price-tag.png)

-2. Choose this member below to which group
+2. Choose this member below to which group.

     ![31](../../../static/img/integration/pos/membership/assign-member-price-tag1.png)